retrogamecorps/s30-add-on-pack/README.md

 - To delete a system from your device, simply go into the sections/emulators folder and delete the undesired system launch file.

+## Known Issues

+- I recommend not powering off the system while mid-game.
+Tap the power button and select "Close Content" to go to the main menu, then power down.
+If you power down during a game, the retroarch-core-options.cfg file will get overwritten, and you will lose some functionality (green colorization in GB, high resolution in Dreamcast).
+If this happens to you, paste this code in the emus/retro/retroarch-core-options.cfg file on your SD card: https://github.com/retrogamecorps/s30-add-on-pack/blob/main/retro/retroarch-core-options.cfg

 ## Changelog

 v1.1 (05JAN2021)